Stop and check – is this for real?

 Be aware – scammers are impersonating government departments and trusted businesses.

 This may be communicated by suspicious COVID-19 related emails, messages and phone calls.
-Cyber criminals may try to make contact you and ask that you hand over your private information.
+Cyber criminals may try to make contact with you and ask that you hand over your private information or provide access to your computer.

 If you are contacted about COVID-19 and unsure of what to do, the the Department of Health and Human has valuable information on staying safe.